husarion/zed-docker/README.md

 **ROS2:**
 - **`husarion/zed-desktop:humble`** for desktop platform with CUDA (tested on platform with 11.7).
+- **`husarion/zed-desktop-cpu:humble`** a simple demo version on the CPU, allowing you to check if the camera and IMU are working properly.
+Image dedicated to platforms with amd64 and arm64 architecture.
 - **`husarion/zed-jetson:foxy`** for Jetson platform currently support - **Jetson Xavier, Orin AGX/NX/Nano, CUDA 11.4** (tested on Xavier AGX).

 > **INFO:**